Get all the latest data for Luxembourg?

 What renovations get the best ROI for rentals in Luxembourg?

-The top five renovations that get the best ROI for rental properties in Luxembourg are energy and thermal upgrades (insulation, windows), heating system modernization, kitchen refreshes, bathroom updates, and improved storage or smart layout changes.
+The five renovations with the best rental ROI in Luxembourg are energy upgrades, kitchen refreshes, bathroom refreshes, repainting with better lighting, and smart built-in storage.

 Make a profitable investment in Luxembourg